First Use of GPS Satellites for Beam Calibration of Radio Dish Telescopes: Experimental Setup

 For the L1 GPS signal, the PRN is modulated into a GPS carrier wave through the binary phase shift key (BPSK) modulation scheme.
 The binary message is encoded in the PRN code using two different phases of the carrier wave. $\theta = 0 ^{\circ}$ corresponds to a binary value of 1 and $\theta = 180 ^{\circ}$ corresponds to a binary value of 0.
 However, this modulation scheme is not standardized across all of GNSS or even GPS.
-For example, Beidou's individual signals vary in modulation schemes from BPSK at 1176.45 MHz to Quadrature Multiplexed Binary Offset Carrier (QMBOC) at 1575.42 MHz.
-The GPS PRNs create GPS signals that are spread spectrum with a frequency range of about 20 MHz.
-Navigation data is modulated in at 50 bits per second and includes satellite ephemeris data and health status.
+For example, BeiDou's individual signals vary in modulation schemes from BPSK at 1176.45\,MHz to Quadrature Multiplexed Binary Offset Carrier (QMBOC) at 1575.42\,MHz.
+Navigation data are modulated at 50 bits per second and include satellite ephemeris data and health status.
+As seen in \citep{misra2011global}, the L1 GPS signal can be described as follows where each variable shown in Equation~\ref{eq:sig} is described briefly in Table \ref{table:sig},